-Tracy George is an Assistant Professor of Nursing and the Coordinator of the Bachelor of General Studies Program, and the J.L.
+Tracy George is an Associate Professor of Nursing, the Coordinator of the Bachelor of General Studies Program, and the J.L.
 Mason Endowed Chair for the School of Health Sciences at Francis Marion University.
 She graduated from Davidson College with a Bachelor of Science in Biology.
 She completed undergraduate nursing coursework and a Master of Science in Nursing from Vanderbilt University School of Nursing in 1999.
 During her time at Vanderbilt, she received the Luther Christman Award for Clinical Excellence.
 In 2014, she graduated from the doctor of nursing practice (DNP) program at the Medical University of South Carolina.
 She became a certified nurse educator (CNE) in 2014.
 She was selected as an Amy V. Cockroft Leadership Fellow for 2016-2017.
 In 2018, she was inducted into the Phi Kappa Phi Honor Society.
 She received the Research and Scholarship Award at Francis Marion University in 2019.

 Tracy has worked as a family nurse practitioner since 1999 in Georgia, North Carolina, and South Carolina.
 Tracy continues to work one day per week as a nurse practitioner.
-She also volunteers as a nurse practitioner with the Dillon County Free Medical Clinic.
 Since 2012, Tracy has taught undergraduate and graduate nursing courses at Francis Marion University.

 Tracy has presented statewide and nationally on nursing and nursing education topics.
 She has written several peer-reviewed articles and chapters in textbooks.